Best Practices for Order Sync

 Payment Methods

 NetSuite Connector allows a translation mapping between the storefront payment methods and NetSuite payment methods.
-Then, your orders in NetSuite can have a payment method, and potentially, tokenization data.
+This way, your NetSuite orders can include a payment method and tokenization data.

 Capturing Payment

-The best practice is to capture payment in your marketplace or cart at the time of order (most are either preconfigured to do this and many do not have an option to do external capture).
-NetSuite Connector will import the tokenized credit card data on orders to NetSuite when such data is available in the storefront (if the mapped NetSuite payment method makes those fields available).
-The credit card data can later be used to refund orders in NetSuite.
-It data can also be used to capture payment in NetSuite if the state you sell in requires that you capture payment after fulfillment and not at the time of the order.
-The following information will be populated on the order:
+It's best to capture payment in your marketplace/cart at the time of order, as most are set up to do this by default.
+NetSuite Connector imports tokenized credit card data from the storefront to NetSuite, if available and the payment method allows it.
+The credit card data can be used later to refund orders in NetSuite.
+The data can also be used to capture payment in NetSuite if your state requires payment capture after fulfillment, not at the time of order.
+The order will include the following information:

 This approach may not fully apply if the Payment Instruments feature is enabled in NetSuite.
 Changes with that feature require special handling.